zichuan-scott-xu/personal_website/index.md

 ---

 <p>
-  I am Scott Xu, an undergraduate student majoring in Mathematics and Computer Science at Stanford University.
-My interests range from pure mathematics to mahcine learning.
-See my blogs for more! (developing...)
+  I am Scott Xu, an undergraduate student majoring in Computer Science and Mathematics at Stanford University.
+My interests range from creating cool apps, applying AI for social good, computer graphics, and algebraic number theory... and more!
 </p>

 <p>